ipython-contrib/jupyter_contrib_nbextensions/README.md

 This notebook extension adds a menu item (or multiple menu items) after the `Help` menu in Jupyter notebooks.
 This new menu contains little snippets of code that we all forget from time to time but don't want to google, or are just too lazy to type.
-It can also be helpful for people just starting out with python, who need some ideas for what to do next -- like defining a function or a class.
+It can also be helpful for people just starting out with a programming language, who need some ideas for what to do next -- like defining a function or a class.

 The new menu comes with a default value relevant for python programming (though this can be adjusted, as shown below).
-It is called "Boilerplate", and contains sub-menus with snippets for a few popular python packages, as well as basic python and notebook markdown.
+It is called "Boilerplate", and contains sub-menus with snippets for a few popular python packages, as well as basic python, and some notebook markdown.
 Here's a screenshot of the menu, opened on the "Matplotlib" option:

 ![Opened boilerplate menu](boilerplate_screenshot.png)